ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 }
 ```

-At this point, our new test is failing.
-We have not yet registered our dependencies.
+At this point, our new test is failing because we have not registered our dependency graph.

 ### Back to Startup
 Let's open the `Startup.cs` class (of the `ForEvolve.Blog.Samples.NinjaApi` project) and register our dependencies in the `ConfigureServices` method.